San Blas Islands: Tradition and legacy

 The Guna worship a god named Erragon, who they believe came and died just for the Guna people.
 Driven off Panama during the Spanish invasion, the Guna fled to the surrounding 378 islands.
 Today their chief lives on an island called Acuadup, which means "rock island".
 Many Guna are hunters and fishermen.
 Many families live close to the mainland in villages and the families will rotate their time living on the islands.
 On some of the islands, children can attend school.
 Most of the men now speak Spanish, although the women carry on older traditions.
+The Guna first learn their indigenous language at home; the schools on the islands then teach both Guna and Spanish as a second language.

 From 1679 to 1681, William Dampier started and ended his first journey with privateers and pirates in these islands which he called "The Samballoes," a rendezvous-place for pirates, convenient for hiding and privacy.

 Climate

 The San Blas Islands have a tropical monsoon climate.
 Temperatures are hot all year round.
 There is a lengthy wet season from May to January and a short dry season in the rest of the year.